diexban/AWS_Scripting/README.md

 * Python for Scripting
 * Markdown for documentation
 * PuTTY for testing connectivity from my Windows Computer
-* *Git for local and remote repository
+* Git for local and remote repository
+* Ansible

+## Refereced Documentation
+*Github Documentation
+*AWS Documentation

 ## Part 1
 Deployed a Amazon Linux EC2 Instance using the AWS Dashboard, making sure that is is associated to the privious key pair created.
 Connected using the AWS CLI
+Created a AWS Billing preference to inform me when my free tier usage is depleted

 Proceeded to create a new user called Diego
 *sudo adduser Diego*